-In general, I believe one of the most important aspects of providing excellent care to my patients is being a good listener.
-Too often in medicine, we physicians get busy in practice and sometimes details get lost in translation.
-I pride myself on being as clear as possible with explanation of diagnosis, prognosis, and various treatment options.
-I often err on the side of least-invasive options for treatment first and only suggest more invasive strategies when those treatments fail to improve symptoms over the expected time course for recovery.
+In general, Dr. Blonski believes one of the most important aspects of providing excellent care to her patients is being a good listener.
+Too often in medicine, physicians get busy in practice and sometimes details get lost in translation.
+She prides herself on being as clear as possible with explanation of diagnosis, prognosis, and various treatment options.
+She often err on the side of least-invasive options for treatment first and only suggest more invasive strategies when those treatments fail to improve symptoms over the expected time course for recovery.

-I was born and raised in Buffalo, NY.
-My father was a machinist for a regional hospital system, and my mother an OBGYN in a busy private practice.
-They instilled in me the value of working hard to achieve my goals and the importance of helping others whenever you can.
-I have an older brother and younger sister who live out of state, but we stay in close contact.
-I graduated from the University of Rochester and spent a few years working as a lab technician at Strong Memorial Hospital before leaving the area to attend medical school in San Francisco.
-I returned to the region and completed my Family Medicine Residency training in Binghamton, then spent a year in Grand Rapids, Michigan for my sports medicine fellowship training year.
-I returned to Binghamton to help build the educational program in sports medicine in 2007, and stayed there in practice until I decided to move to Rochester to start anew.
-I joined Rochester General Hospital in 2013 and helped grow the sports medicine program from the ground up.
-I am the head Team Physician for the athletes at RIT, which most days seems like its own city.
-You will often catch me with my son, watching the RIT sports teams competing throughout the year.
+Dr. Blonski was born and raised in Buffalo, NY.
+Her father was a machinist for a regional hospital system, and her mother an OBGYN in a busy private practice.
+They instilled in her the value of working hard to achieve her goals and the importance of helping others whenever you can.
+She has an older brother and younger sister who live out of state, but they stay in close contact.
+She graduated from the University of Rochester and spent a few years working as a lab technician at Strong Memorial Hospital before leaving the area to attend medical school in San Francisco.
+Dr. Blonski returned to the region and completed her Family Medicine Residency training in Binghamton, then spent a year in Grand Rapids, Michigan for her sports medicine fellowship training year.
+She returned to Binghamton to help build the educational program in sports medicine in 2007, and stayed there in practice until she decided to move to Rochester to start anew.
+She joined Rochester General Hospital in 2013 and helped grow the sports medicine program from the ground up.
+She is the head Team Physician for the athletes at RIT, which most days seems like its own city.
+You will often catch her with her son, watching the RIT sports teams competing throughout the year.